interledger/rafiki/docs/integration.md

 #### `OutgoingPaymentFailed`

-An [Open Payments](./glossary#open-payments) Outgoing Payment completely of partially failed to send funds and won't re-try sending them.
-The Account Servicing Entity SHOULD withdraw all or any excess liquidity and deposit it into the payer's account.
+An [Open Payments](./glossary#open-payments) Outgoing Payment failed to send all (or any) of the funds and won't re-try.
+The Account Servicing Entity SHOULD withdraw all or any excess liquidity and return it to the payer's account.

 - Action: Withdraw liquidity